 - Presentation and recording are available upon request

-- This recording is intended for workshop participants to review.
+- Workshop recordings are intended for participants to review.
 Please direct any additional requests for access to the Drake Institute (drakeinstitute@osu.edu)

 Prompt Components (TRACI)